hlhang9527/Recent-Safe-RL-Papers-with-Code/README.md

 # A List of Recent Safe Reinforcement Learning Papers with Code
-This repo  lists most recent paper with their code in safe RL, some of papers without available code is not included.
-Welcome to edit this list if more papers found.
+This repo lists most recent papers with their code in safe RL, some papers without available code are not included.
+Welcome to change this list if additional documents found.

 ## Algorithms
 ### Safe Exploration